MN0rd/mapper-sayari/README.md

 python3 sayari_mapper.py -i ./input -r input/relationships.db -o ./output/
 ```
 - Specify the input and output directories with -i and -o.
 A JSON output file will be created for every "entities" CSV input file.
-- Specify where you want the relationships sqlite database stored.
-I would suggest creating it on the input directory.
+- Specify the -r relationship DB name for where you want the relationships sqlite database stored.
+The input directory is a good place to store it.
 - Specify the -x flag to also map the financial and other information.
 These two fields aren't used for resolution, but can be added if desired.
 - Specify the -U flag so that it doesn't ask for confirmations before it overwrites files which is useful if you create a script.
-- Specify a log file if you want statistics such as how many names were created, addresses, national_ids, etc.  This along with the -D debug flag can useful if you plan
+- Specify the -l log file name if you want statistics such as how many names were created, addresses, national_ids, etc.  This along with the -D debug flag can useful
-to make changes to the code.
+if you plan to make changes to the code.

 **Large data sets:**